Manchester area sculpture - Oldham

-John Platt of Oldham, by the sculptor D.W.
-Stevenson.
+John Platt statue, Oldham, by sculptor D.W.
+Stevenson

 The statue of John Platt in Alexandra Park, Oldham, is a substantial creation with four allegorical girls along with the principal figure.
 The bronze figure of John Platt himself is depicted standing, one foot somewhat forward, and the hand on that side also forward in an expansive gesture; the other on his hip, an easy but commanding pose.
 The best view of his portrait is a little to the right had side, with the left side somehow looking rather bland.
 His face is rather youthful, relatively unlined, but with high forehead and framed with a short, full beard.
 His dress is Victorian, a short jacket or coat cut a little above the knee, a robe little linger thrown over it, giving some scope of lines of drapery, and full trousers over rather modern shoes.